clicon/clixon-docs/standards.rst

 * `YANG 1.1 RFC 7950 <https://www.rfc-editor.org/rfc/rfc7950.txt>`_
 * `YANG module library RFC 7895 <http://www.rfc-editor.org/rfc/rfc7895.txt>`_

-However, Clixon deviates from the YANG standard as follows (reference to RFC7950 sections in parenthesis):
+Clixon deviates from the YANG standard as follows (reference to RFC7950 sections in parenthesis):

 Not implemented:

 * action (7.15)
 * augment in a uses sub-clause (7.17) (module-level augment is implemented)
-* require-instance
 * instance-identifier type (9.13)
 * status (7.21.2)
 * YIN (13)
 * Default values on leaf-lists (7.7.2)
-* Lists without keys (non-config lists may lack keys)
 * error-message is not implemented as sub-statement of "range", "length" and "pattern"

 Further:

-* Clixon supports the following extended XPath functions (10):
+Clixon supports the following extended XPath functions (10):

    - current()
    - deref()
    - derived-from(),
    - derived-from-or-self()
+   - bit-is-set()

-* But the following extended XPath functions are *not* supported (10):
+* The following extended XPath functions are *not* supported (10):

    - re-match()
    - enum-value()
-   - bit-is-set()

 See also support of standard XPath functions `XML and XPath`_

 * if-feature-expr() is restricted to single layer expressions with and/or (7.20.2):
-   - ``x and y`` and ``x or y`` is supported
+   - ``x and y`` and ``x or y`` *is* supported
    - ``x or (not y and z)`` is *not* supported

 Regular expressions
 ^^^^^^^^^^^^^^^^^^^
-Clixon supports two regular expressions engines:
+Clixon supports two regular expression engines:

 `Posix`
-   Posix is the default method, The regexps:s are translated to posix before matching with the standard Linux regex engine.
+   The default method, The regexps:s are translated to posix before matching with the standard Linux regex engine.
 This translation is not complete but can be considered "good-enough" for most yang use-cases.
 For reference, all standard `Yang models <https://github.com/YangModels/yang>`_ have been tested.
 `Libxml2`
    Libxml2  uses the XSD regex engine.
 This is a complete XSD engine but you need to compile and link with libxml2 which may add overhead.